picandocodigo/List-Category-Posts/readme.txt

 **TEMPLATE SYSTEM**

 How to customize the way the posts are shown: [Template System](https://github.com/picandocodigo/List-Category-Posts/wiki/Template-System).
-I am aware the Template System is not the friendliest right now, I'll work on improving this if I ever get the time to work on it.

 **NEW FEATURE REQUESTS, BUG FIXES, ENHANCEMENTS**